 | June 16, 2016

 Sacha Coles is a director of one of Australia’s most highly regarded landscape architecture and urban design firms, ASPECT Studios.
-With a passion for contributing to an equitable and generous society through good design, Sacha and his team have created some of Sydney’s most generous and inviting public spaces.
-As its our ‘Community’ issue this month, we thought Sacha would be the perfect person to talk to about his creative process and thoughts on public space design.
+With a passion for contributing to an equitable and generous society through good design, Sacha and his team have created some of Sydney’s most engaging public spaces.

 Please tell us a little about your life with plants.